ChangYuance/mmYodar/README.md

 ****
 ## Acknowledgements
 ### The code for reading DCA1000 data in online system is partly borrowed from [mmmesh](https://github.com/HavocFiXer/mmMesh).
-### our code borrow from https://github.com/bubbliiiing/yolo3-pytorch
+### The code is partly borrowed from https://github.com/bubbliiiing/yolo3-pytorch
 ****